-A: Contact your Laerdal sales office for the cost of the ASLS Provider online course (by track), Instructor Essentials Online and Instructor materials or reach out to your regional office for more information on where to purchase materials locally.
+A: The cost of the ASLS Provider online course (by track), Instructor Essentials Online and Instructor materials can be found at ShopCPR or reach out to your regional office for more information on where to purchase materials locally.

 Q: What are the components of the skills evaluation portion of the ASLS Blended Learning Course?